Best Shoes for Salt River Tubing: A Podiatrist’s Guide

 Here are my pics for tubing shoes to wear when on the Salt River.

-Xero Shoes Z-Trail EV sandal
+Xero Shoes Z-Trail EV Sandal

 The Xero Shoes Z-Trail EV Sandal (Mens/Womens) is my #1 pick for Salt River tubing for several reasons.